 - Apply for fall scholarship opportunities.

 - For continuing Eastern students, be sure to apply for fall scholarships that you are eligible to apply for.
-Departments with fall scholarship selections include the School of Business, College of Education and Professional Studies, Family & Consumer Science, Study Abroad, International Students and Scholars office, the Office of Student Affairs, and the Honors College.
+Departments with fall scholarship selections include the School of Business, College of Education and Professional Studies, Family & Consumer Sciences, Study Abroad, International Students and Scholars office, the Office of Student Affairs, and the Honors College.